 Can I include my children in a partnership visa application?

-In many cases yes, dependent children can be included with a partnership-based application, but they are assessed against their own requirements rather than being automatically added.
-The general principles are that the child must be genuinely dependent on you, within the relevant age range, and that you can show your relationship to them as their parent or guardian.
+In many cases yes: dependent children can be included with a partnership-based application, but they are assessed against their own requirements, not added automatically.
+Generally the child must be genuinely dependent on you, within the relevant age range, and you must show your parental relationship.

 Answered by Michael Yoon, Immigration Lawyer, MyLaw.